 Per Paula, the idea here is:

 Whenever you think or say “I can’t,” ask yourself if you can replace this with “I choose.”

-This seems like a potentially a liberating and empowering paradigm shift in how to think about about challenges and aspirations.
+This seems like a potentially liberating and empowering paradigm shift in how to think about challenges and aspirations.
 Most of the examples Paula gives in her ebook are financial, but for me, I think the philosophy can apply to anything in life.
 This is a tweak I will try to adopt.

 22 – Enjoy one free activity this week

 We are already relatively frugal as a family, so we are somewhat allergic to spending money for entertainment or leisure.
 For example, some of the hikes in our area require you to pay $10 for parking.
 Except for special occasions, we’d rather hike somewhere with free parking (or just take a walk out of our front door).
 Another example: even though I am a big movie fan, we feel most movies don’t warrant the expense of seeing them in a movie theater, so we wait for home video (or find ways to score free movie tickets).
 We are value-driven, so we spend money on experiences, including eating out at restaurants, only when we expect appreciable value from the expense (no fancy, white tablecloth restaurants for us!).